 Toyin Ojih Odutola is a Nigerian born, New York-based artist of Yoruba and Igbo descent.
 She is concerned with historical representations of Black people in portraiture and weaves biographical elements into figurative works, using charcoal, graphite, pastels, colored pencils, and even ball-point pen.

 Odutola, the only daughter in a family of boys, grew up in Alabama, the daughter of a Nigerian professor at the historically black Alabama A&M University.
 Her mother was a founding member of the Nigerian Women’s Association.
-Her family joined the close-knit community of West Africans, similar to such communities that existed in every college town.
-Growing up, she was sometimes harassed by insular white Americans and also by insular black American who told her that she wasn’t “really black” or that her father had “stolen their jobs.”
+Her family joined the close-knit community of West Africans, similar to such communities that exist in every college town.
+Growing up, she was sometimes harassed by insular white Americans and also by insular black Americans, who told her that she wasn’t “really black” or that her father had “stolen their jobs.”

-Odutola graduated from the University of Alabama in 2008, and received her M.F.A. from Cal Arts in 2012.
+Odutola graduated from the University of Alabama in 2008 and received her M.F.A. from Cal Arts in 2012.

 Her first solo museum exhibition in New York “To Wander Determined” was shown at the Whitney Museum of American Art from October 2017 through February 2018.
 It featured an interconnected series of life-size portraits of two fictional aristocratic Nigerian families, with added text of explanatory passages in her imagined world.
 Working in charcoal, pastel, and pencil, Odutola posed her figures in opulent settings as if they were successful Westerners.
 Such portraits would have been possible for Nigerians if they had not been forced to endure hundreds of years of slavery and colonialism.